argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 ```
 (*The full example can be found [here](https://github.com/argoproj/argo-cd/tree/master/applicationset/examples/git-generator-files-discovery).*)

 Any `config.json` files found under the `cluster-config` directory will be parameterized based on the `path` wildcard pattern specified.
-Within each file JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` and `cluster.name` parameters in the template.
+Within each file JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` as `cluster.name` parameters in the template.

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.